wilsonify/wilsonify.github.io/content/recipes/SPRING VEGGIE BOWL WITH RED CURRY LIME SAUCE189.md

 lime juice over them and add a sprinkle of salt.
 When the bok choy is cool enough to handle,

-cut each piece in half one more time from top to bottom so that shit is easier to eat.
+cut each piece in half one more time from top to bottom so that    is easier to eat.
 Cut the

-asparagus into 1-inch pieces for the same fucking reason.
+asparagus into 1-inch pieces for the same  reason.

 4 Now throw together your bowls.
 Start by placing a handful of the noodles (about 1 cup) on

 one side of the bottom of your bowl.
 On the other two-thirds of the bowl, pile in a bunch of

 the grilled veggies and tofu strips.
-Drizzle the whole fucking thing with the sauce, top with the
+Drizzle the whole  thing with the sauce, top with the

 green onions, and serve right away.